qmk/qmk_firmware/docs/newbs_flashing.md

-# Flashing Your Keyboard With QMK Toolbox
+# Flashing Your Keyboard

 Now that you've built a custom firmware file you'll want to flash your keyboard.

+## Flashing Your Keyboard with QMK Toolbox

+The simplest way to flash your keyboard will be with the [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases).

+However, the QMK Toolbox is only available for Windows and macOS currently.
+If you're using Linux (or just wish to flash the firmware from the command line), you'll have to use the [method outlined below](newbs_flashing.md#flash-your-keyboard-from-the-command-line).

-## Load The File Into QMK Toolbox
+### Load The File Into QMK Toolbox

 Begin by opening the QMK Toolbox application.
 You'll want to locate the firmware file in Finder or Explorer.
 Your keyboard firmware may be in one of two formats- `.hex` or `.bin`.
 QMK tries to copy the appropriate one for your keyboard into the root `qmk_firmware` directory.